KWangMark/ICE-portfolio/README.md

 [ICE 3 data](https://github.com/KWangMark/ICE-portfolio/blob/877d42febbd5de4af108a7787685c5a7bb0c2bce/ICE%203%20data%20ct.csv)
 [ICE 4 data(difficulty)](https://github.com/KWangMark/ICE-portfolio/blob/877d42febbd5de4af108a7787685c5a7bb0c2bce/ICE%204%20difficulty.csv)
 [ICE 4 data(interest)](https://github.com/KWangMark/ICE-portfolio/blob/877d42febbd5de4af108a7787685c5a7bb0c2bce/ICE%204%20interest.csv)
-Note: Some files are large, please refresh the page then it is hard to render.
+Note: Some files are large, please refresh the page if they are hard to render.
 There is no dataset in ICE 1 and ICE 5.
 There are two datasets in ICE 3 but one can not be uploaded due to the large size, but the dataset is store locally and safely.